hpparvi/ull_tp_2425/exercises/vx/ex2/README.md

-This code uses the leapfrog integration method to simulate an N-body problem and the Barnes-Hut algorithm to optimize the calculations.
+This code uses the leapfrog integration method to simulate a N-body problem and the Barnes-Hut algorithm to optimize the calculations.

 The main program, main.f90, utilizes the following modules: